xiix0/scam/README.md

-You will be winged by an anti-aircraft battery.
+Good news.
+Ten weeks from Friday will be a pretty good day.